tpoisot/ms_proba_networks/ms/maintext.md

 interaction [@cana14], or a combination of both [@olit14;@cham14]. @olit14 show that accounting for neutral (population-size driven) and trait-based effects allows the prediction of the cumulative change in network structure, but not of the change at the level of individual interactions.
-In addition, @carstensen show that within a meta-community, not all interactions are equally variable: some are highly consistent, whereas others are extremely rare.
+In addition, @cars14 show that within a meta-community, not all interactions are equally variable: some are highly consistent, whereas others are extremely rare.